easybuilders/easybuild-tutorial/docs/introduction/README.md

 a **subtoolchain** is a toolchain that is missing one or more of these libraries.
 A **compiler-only toolchain** only consists of compilers (no additional libraries).

+#### System toolchain

+The **`system` toolchain** is a special case which corresponds to using the system-provided compilers and libraries, rather than using toolchain components that were installed using EasyBuild.

+It used sparingly, mostly to install software where no actual compilation is done or to build a set of toolchain compilers and its dependencies, since the versions of the system tools and libraries are beyond the control of EasyBuild, which could affect the reproducibility of the installation.

 ### *Modules*

 *Module* is a massively overloaded term in (scientific) software and IT in general